Key takeaways:

 Exagamglogene autotemcel (Casgevy): This one-time gene therapy medication is infused into a vein.
 It’s a potential SCD cure for people ages 12 years and older.
 It’s designed to eliminate pain crises and hospitalizations from SCD.

 Lovotibeglogene autotemcel (Lyfgenia): This is another one-time gene therapy medication.
 It has a lot of overlap with Casgevy.
-However, it uses slightly different technology in order to work.
+It uses slightly different technology in order to work, though.

 Sickle cell crises can cause intense pain and discomfort.
-Acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs), and opioids are all recommended sickle cell crisis treatment options.
+Acetaminophen (Tylenol), nonsteroidal anti-inflammatory drugs (NSAIDs), and opioids are all recommended sickle cell crisis treatments.
 Supplemental oxygen and fluids are beneficial too.
-Other medications, such as hydroxyurea (Droxia, Siklos) and exagamglogene autotemcel (Casgevy), aim to prevent sickle cell crises from happening in the first place.
+Other medications, such as hydroxyurea (Siklos, Xromi) and exagamglogene autotemcel (Casgevy), aim to prevent sickle cell crises from happening in the first place.

 If you have any questions about treating SCD or a sickle cell crisis, it’s recommended to talk to your pharmacist or prescriber.

 Alshahrani, M. S., et al. (2021).
 Ketamine for sickle cell vaso-occlusive crises: A systematic review.
-Saudi Journal of Medicine & Medical Sciences.
+Saudi Journal of Medicine and Medical Sciences.

 Baldini, A., et al. (2012).
-A review of potential adverse effects of long-term opioid therapy: a practitioner’s guide.
-Primary Care Companion for CNS Disorders.
+A review of potential adverse effects of long-term opioid therapy: A practitioner’s guide.
+The Primary Care Companion for CNS Disorders.

-Brandow, A., et al. (2020).
-American Society of Hematology 2020 guidelines for sickle cell disease: management of acute and chronic pain.
+Brandow, A. M., et al. (2020).
+American Society of Hematology 2020 guidelines for sickle cell disease: Management of acute and chronic pain.
 Blood Advances.

 Centers for Disease Control and Prevention.
-(2020).
-Sickle cell disease complications and treatment.
+(2024).
+Complications of SCD: Pain.

 Howard, J. (2016).
-Sickle cell disease: when and how to transfuse.
-Hematology.
-American Society of Hematology.
-Education Program.
+Sickle cell disease: When and how to transfuse.
+Hematology, the American Society of Hematology Education Program.

 National Heart, Lung, and Blood Institute.
 (2014).
-Evidence-based management of sickle cell disease.
+Evidence-based management of sickle cell disease: Expert panel report, 2014.
+National Institutes of Health.

 National Institute on Drug Abuse.
 (2021).
-What are prescription opioids?
+Prescription opioids drugfacts.
+National Institutes of Health.

 Novelli, E. M., et al. (2016).
 Crises in sickle cell disease.
 Chest.